-The purpose of the Alternative Financing Program (AFP) is to assist Arkansans with disabilities in obtaining assistive technology equipment and services designed to improve or maintain independence, to better quality of life, and/or assist in becoming more productive members of the community.
+The purpose of the Alternative Financing Program (AFP) is to assist Arkansans with disabilities in obtaining assistive technology equipment and services designed to improve or maintain independence, to a better quality of life, and/or assist in becoming more productive members of the community.

 This application is for a LOAN, not a grant.
 If you choose to apply, you must meet program eligibility requirements and demonstrate the ability to repay the loan.
 If you think your financial situation could prevent you from qualifying for a loan, you may want to consider securing a co-borrower.